 If shared parental responsibility has been awarded in your divorce and there are no specific limitations within your divorce decree, there are certain parental rights awarded to each parent.
 The list below outlines some of these important rights.
-When I practiced family law, I was often counseling a post divorce parent with co-parenting issues.
-Usually the issue(s) pertained to one of the rights below; however, it was never a clean cut case.
+When I practiced family law, I was often counseling a post-divorce parent with co-parenting issues.
+Usually, the issue(s) pertained to one of the rights below; however, it was never a clean-cut case.
 There was always more the story than just a pure intentional violation with no other issues.

 I realized quickly as an attorney that the best route to “fix” these issues is not the courtroom.
 The absolute best route is to coach the client and change certain behaviors of that client that are contributing to the issue.
 It usually takes to two to tango.
 In those cases where the client is simply dealing with a manipulator or other high conflict personality, coaching is still ideal because we can teach the client how to diffuse the drama.
 High conflict people are usually driven by fear and once that fear is alleviated they will stop acting out and they will respond more appropriately.
 We coach our clients to deescalate the fear and create appropriate boundaries so that there is less chance the high conflict personality will act out.
 This will dramatically change the relationship and reduce the stress on basic parental rights.

-The second best option, if the parents are on speaking terms is mediation or a facilitated conversation.
+The second-best option, if the parents are on speaking terms is mediation or a facilitated conversation.
 Right now, courts are assigning parent coordinators to help parents with these kinds of issues.
-However, often the coordinator is assigned during the divorce case itself and as a result the parties begin to see the coordinator as biased or unable to be impartial because of their role or history in the case.
+However, often the coordinator is assigned during the divorce case itself and as a result, the parties begin to see the coordinator as biased or unable to be impartial because of their role or history in the case.
 Another problem is, quite frankly, that just like mediators, some coordinators are simply not as skilled as others.
-These types of issues require experience and skill in the field of divorce with a knowledge of the law and an understanding of the judge involved in the case.
+These types of issues require experience and skill in the field of divorce with knowledge of the law and an understanding of the judge involved in the case.
 Additionally, these cases require experience with people who have divorced and are trying to co-parent.
 Using a good mediator with experience in the field and with experience with divorcing couples is crucial.
-Not only is it more cost effective than litigation but it helps the parents skill build in terms of learning effective co-parenting strategies as well as learning to handle a difficult personality or learning how one’s own behaviors can go against one’s own best interests.
+Not only is it more cost-effective than litigation but it helps the parents skill to build in terms of learning effective co-parenting strategies as well as learning to handle a difficult personality or learning how one’s own behaviors can go against one’s own best interests.

 So take a look and digest these.
 If you are having trouble with any one of these issues, give us a call.
 We can help you get out of a vicious cycle and create a more comfortable working relationship that is better for everybody especially the children.